DataDog/hiring-engineers/answers.md

 3. Logs

 ### Metrics
 Since numbers are optimized for storage, processing, compression, and retrieval, metrics enable longer retention of data as well as easier querying.
 This makes metrics perfectly suited to building dashboards that reflect historical trends.
 Metrics also allow for gradual reduction of data resolution.
 After a certain period of time, data can be aggregated into daily or weekly frequency.
-Datadog could allow F1 teams to create custom metrics around their car from Engine speed to Gear box data, Fuel usage and Tyre temperature.
-Giving them better strategies what to change week on week and what to change during a race.
+Datadog could allow F1 teams to create custom metrics around their car from engine speed to gear box data, fuel usage and tyre temperature.
+Giving them better strategies on what to change week on week and what to change during a race.

 ### Traces
 Traces add critical visibility into the health of an application end-to-end.
 Traces allow you to analyse all of your application's traces to generate in-depth latency reports to surface performance degradations, and can capture traces from all of your VMs, containers.